bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

   query{attribute=~"regex_value"}

-Or if you don't want the attribute to follow the regex:
+Or if you do not want the attribute to follow the regex:

 .. code-block:: text